-Credit Restrictions: Enrollment is restricted; see the Introduction to week

-Courses and Curricula section of this catalog.
+Credit Restrictions: Enrollment is restricted; see the Introduction to Courses and Curricula section of this catalog.

-Fall and/or spring: 15 weeks - 1-4 hours of directed group study per exam not required.
+Fall and/or spring: 15 weeks - 1-4 hours of directed group study per week

 Grading/Final exam status: Offered for pass/not pass grade only.
-Final
+Final exam not required.